-Trying any new improvement can be intimidating, hence in order to make it helpful for you, we have broken down all the details of DMAIC so that you can give it a try with confidence.
+Trying any new improvement can be intimidating, hence make it helpful for you, we have broken down all the details of DMAIC so that you can give it a try with confidence.

 DMAIC Methodology and Phases

-DMAIC stands for Define, Measure, Analyze, Improve and Control.
-The five steps represent an improvement cycle that is meant to be repeated frequently in an effort to identify best practices and move ever closer to perfect processes.
+DMAIC stands for Define, Measure, Analyze, Improve, and Control.
+The five steps represent an improvement cycle that is meant to be repeated frequently identify best practices and move ever closer to perfect processes.

 Define: This is the first phase where the purpose and deliverables of the project are identified.
 We make a high level process map known as SIPOC , collect Voice of customer(VOC) and finalize the project charter.
 This phase sets the direction of improvement.

 Measure: In order to understand the size and scope of the problem, we need to measure the problem by collecting sufficient baseline data of the output.
 With the help of basic statistical tools, we understand the distribution of output.
 In the measure phase we identify the current performance of the process to identify the actual gap between desired performance and actual performance.
 Some of the tools like DPMO, sampling, Normal distribution, Process capability are used in measure phase.

 Analyze: In the Analyze phase all possible causes or factors affecting the output are identified.
 They are then prioritized and validated.
 Here we map the process and identify the waste.
 A few other tools used here are a fishbone diagram (Watch now), Pareto chart, scatter plot, and box plot (Watch now).
 Hypothesis tests like ANOVA, Chi-square, Correlation, and regression are used for statistical validation.

 In the improving phase we generate ideas to take care of the root causes using lots of tools like brainstorming, mistake proofing, and FMEA.